 Why We Are Raising Money?

-The LIFE CS Phoenix Projects, INC is raising money to fund the efforts of Crestview Ranch.
+The LIFE CS Phoenix Projects, INC is raising money to fund the efforts of establishing a Rehabilitation Ranch.
 The Ranch is a long term PTSD, Depression and Drug and Alcohol Treatment Facility.
-This facility is designed as a working ranch to cater to the needs of male/females (with a concentration on United States Armed Forces Active Duty/Veterans) dealing with drug/alcohol addiction/mental health specializing in PTSD, Depression and Homelessness Issues.
+This facility is designed as a working ranch to cater to the needs of male / females (with a concentration on United States Armed Forces Active Duty / Veterans) dealing with drug / alcohol addiction / mental health specializing in PTSD, Depression and Homelessness Issues.

 All US Military persons returning home are at a higher risk of suicide than non military persons.
 Education and mental health treatment are essential to saving our service members lives.